We are the only international aid organization focused solely on the BVI.

 A. One Love BVI was incorporated in the U.S. as a Virginia Nonprofit Corporation on September 25, 2017.

-A. James ("Jim") Murray Scott and Lauren Taylor, both former residents of the BVI, are the founding executive team.
+A. James ("Jim") Murray Scott, a former resident of the BVI, is the founding executive.
 Founding Board of Directors members also include Dana Hokin (Bitter End Yacht Club), Cameron McColl (Nanny Cay Marina), Colin O'Neal (JOMA Properties, Ltd.), and Dalan Vanterpool.

 Q. can you tell me more about your team?